Donut-Mod-Team/donut-mod/documentation/user_guide.md

 - Adding to selection with CTRL working with rectangle selection.

 - Unselect by clicking on the background(within the mod canvas.

+#### Negative values
+- Visualize chart data-slices containing negative values in the data set by adding a red outline to the corresponding data slice